code-dot-org/code-dot-org/pegasus/emails/2014-10-03-hoc-announcement-teachers-i18n.md

 ### How can you help?
 Join us to be part of the largest learning event in history.
 No experience needed from teachers and students.

+1. [Participate](http://code.org/learn) as a student (alone, with a child, or in a group).
+2. Ask your school or employer to participate - [share these resources](http://hourofcode.com/resources)
-1. Sign up and host your own event - [read our how to guide](http://hourofcode.com/resources/how-to)
+3. Sign up and host your own event - [read our how to guide](http://hourofcode.com/resources/how-to)
-2. Recruit a teacher or ask your local school to participate - [sign up here](http://hourofcode.com/)
-3. Ask your employer to host an Hour of Code event - [share these resources](http://hourofcode.com/resources)

-**Start now by going to [http://hourofcode.com](http://hourofcode.com)**
+4. [Donate to our crowdfunding campaign.](https://www.indiegogo.com/projects/an-hour-of-code-for-every-student/) We just launched what could be the largest education crowdfunding campaign in history, and we need your support to reach 100 million students.
+Every dollar will be matched, doubling your impact.

+**Together, we’re making history.** Help us, at [http://hourofcode.com](http://hourofcode.com)

 P.S.
 Want to help translate tutorials?
 Get more [info here](http://code.org/translate)!